 Paid Sales – These are total sales that you have been paid for meaning nothing to paid to you is pending.
 So if you sold a $50 photo, that $50 will show up in this column as sales that you have been paid out for.

 Revoked Earnings – We hope that we never have to use this but this happens when someone requests a refund and 70% of the photograph that has been sold will show up for this amount.

 Revoked Sales – Same here, we hope that we never have to use this function.
 However, if you have sold a photo and someone has requested a refund, the total amount of the sale refunded will show up here.

-All our payments are done via PayPal, so you’ll need a PayPal account to begin receiving your commissions.
+All our payments are done via PayPal, so you’ll need a PayPal account.
 You may sign up for a PayPal account here.